milesman34/Cost-Calculator/README.md

 You must have python3 (3.7 recommended) and pyyaml installed for this to work.
 You can install pyyaml using `python3 -m pip install pyyaml`.

 To run the GUI version, you need flet installed.
-You can install flet using `pip install flet`.
+You can install flet using `python3 -m pip install flet`.

 # Usage